-Lead risk work involves handling levels of lead that is likely to cause lead levels in a worker's blood to exceed healthy limits.
+Lead risk work involves handling levels of lead that is likely to cause lead levels in a worker's blood to exceed health limits.

 This is generally considered anything above:

 - 10 µ/dL (0.48 µmol/L) for a female of reproductive capacity

 - 30 µg/dL (1.45 µmol/L) for all other workers.

 You also need to notify us if a worker needs to be removed from working with lead.

 Lead risk work is found in various industries, including:

 Examples of processes involving lead include: